matter-labs/zksync-lite-docs/docs/faq/deposit-transfer-withdraw.md

 <!-- imagew1 -->

 3. Select the token and enter the amount to withdraw.
+- If this is your first transaction on zkSync you will see the Account Activation Fee.
+   - **The Account Activation is a one-time fee to register your account with zkSync.
+You will only need to pay this on your first transaction with zkSync.**
 - Before transferring, you can change the fee token.
-*Transfers in zkSync support "gasless meta-transactions", allowing users to pay transaction fees in the token being transferred.*
+  - *Transfers in zkSync support "gasless meta-transactions", allowing users to pay transaction fees in the token being transferred.*

 <!-- imagew2 -->

-4. Confirm the withdrawal amount, address, fee, and sign the message(It is good practice to read the messages in which you are signing)
+4. Confirm the withdrawal amount, address, fee, and sign the message(It is good practice to read the messages in which you are signing).

 <!-- imagew3 -->